 There are seasons in life that seem to last forever.
 Then, there are mornings when you wake up and realize an entire decade has gone by.

 You’re older, you’re different, and all of your former selves feel little more than distant memories.
-When you roll over and see the person lying next to you, you realize that they too have changed.
-It’s not necessarily a bad thing—this unfamiliar face in your bed—it’s just that they no longer resemble the person you fell in love with years, or even decades ago.
+When you roll over and see the person lying next to you, you realize that they, too, have changed.
+It’s not necessarily a bad thing—this unfamiliar face in your bed—it’s just that they no longer resemble the person you fell in love with years or even decades ago.

 “While my metamorphosis was obvious, my husband changed more gradually.
 From multiple career transitions to deconstructing his former beliefs, he too compressed and expanded.”

 But people change; we’re not meant to remain static.
 Life experiences and challenges shape us, molding us into many versions of ourselves.
 Like clay, we remain pliable and morph into surprising shapes, even when we convince ourselves we’ve been cast in our final form.
 And this is also true of our partners.
 Staying together wasn’t always the easiest option, but it was during these moments of immense change we discovered this truth: Growth—both as individuals and as a couple—doesn’t come without its reward.
-It isn’t easy, but it can be worth it.
+It isn’t easy, but it can be beautiful and so worth it.

 1. Be honest with yourself and your partner.

-Early on in my marriage, when I first began questioning some of the religious beliefs that I grew up with, I told my partner.
-It wasn’t one big conversation, but rather hundreds of small chats over many months.
+Early on in my marriage, when I first began questioning some of the religious beliefs that I grew up with, I told my husband.
+It wasn’t one big conversation but rather hundreds of small chats over many months.
 It was scary at first—and we weren’t always on the same page—but it was also comforting to have someone witness the change that was happening inside me.
 And by talking about my journey, my husband and I felt closer to each other.

 Honesty is key.
-When we’re truthful with ourselves and the people we love, our relationships flourish and—most importantly—we can feel at peace.
+When we’re truthful with ourselves and the people we love, our relationships flourish, and—most importantly—we can feel at peace.
 It doesn’t matter if your growth seems inconsequential, either.
 Whether you have a new favorite food or you’ve switched religions, communicating with your partner can help them to better understand where you’re at and what you’re going through.
 It also opens up space for them to share about possible changes in their life.
 As hard as vulnerability may seem, I’ve always found it to be worth it.

 “When we’re truthful with ourselves and the people we love, our relationships flourish and—most importantly—we can feel at peace.”